Top 5 Things to See in Becharof National Wildlife Refuge

 2. Peulik Volcano

-Peulik is a stratovolcano at 4,836 ft (1,474 m) elevation located to the south of Becharof Lake Its last eruption was in 1814.
+As a stratovolcano at 4,836 ft (1,474 m) elevation, Peulik is located to the south of Becharof Lake Its last eruption was in 1814.
 Peulik can be seen from vantage points in King Salmon, 55 miles away.
 Cone-shaped and capped with snow even in summer, this active volcano is younger than the Ugashik Caldera adjoining it.
 Surrounding the volcano are fields of old lava flows.

 3. The Gas Rocks & Ukinrek Maars